C2SP/wycheproof/doc/rsa.md

 *   The verification of an RSA-PSS signature contains a number of steps, where the correctness of the padding has to be verified.
 Skipping such checks can lead to similar attacks as with RSA PKCS #1 v1.5 signatures.
 The necessary steps of the verification are detailed in Section 9.1.2 of RFC 8017.
+For example omitting (or incorrectly implementing) the checks in step 10 might allow signature forgeries with small public exponents.
-    Possibly, this detailed description is preventing similar problems as with RSA PKCS #1 v1.5.
+    RSA-PSS implementations tend to contain less padding errors than RSA-PKCS #1 v.1.5 signatures.
+Possibly this happends because of the detailed description of the verification in RFC 8017 and related standards.

 **Compatibility and weak defaults:**